-Key Performance Indicator Performance Measures Responsible Officer/Timing Status Comments Integrated Planning Priority 1 Key Performance Indicators Percentage of progress against the completion of the adopted program Ding at an Other to any 4th for development of the comprehensive LEP and DCP Director Strategy 4th Quarter Ongoing comprehensive LEP and DCP 25 per cent of the adopted four year Quarter Ongoing program for development of Comprehensive LEP and DCP Manager Urban Planning 4th Projects are currently tracking as per the previously adopted completed Quarter position of Council.
-Number of programs towards Draft work program for 2008/09 under development and comprehensive Asset Management will be presented to Councillors at a workshop in February Strategy complete Director Strategy Ongoing Ongoing along with long term financial model.
-Asset Strategy work program developed in consultation with Number of milestones completed Director Strategy.
-Work Program presented to General Priority 2 Key Performance against adopted program Director Strategy Ongoing Manager & Directors.
+Integrated Planning Director Strategy 4th Quarter Ongoing f the adopted four year development of ive LEP and DCP Manager Urban Planning 4th Quarter Projects are currently tracking as per the previously adopted position of Council.
+Director Strategy Ongoing Ongoing Draft work program for 2008/09 under development and will be presented to Councillors at a workshop in February along with long term financial model. ilestones completed ted program Director Strategy Ongoing Asset Strategy work program developed in consultation with Director Strategy.
+Work Program presented to General Manager & Directors.
 Working party members identified.
-Indicators Consultation on the first phase of the Sustainability Plan Percentage of community has been completed.
-This has developed draft visions and agreement with Council's vision for Director Strategy 4th values that will be discussed with Councillors and the a sustainable Ku-ring-gai Quarter Ongoing Sustainability Forum in February 2008.
-Manager Corporate Planning Draft vision developed as part of the sustainability plan.
-80 per cent community agreement with Consultation to commence after adoption of the draft by the Council's vision Quarter Council.
-The response in the 2006 Climate Survey was 28% awareness 10 nor continercos in stoff Manager Corporate Planning of Councils vision.
+Director Strategy 4th Quarter Ongoing Consultation on the first phase of the Sustainability Plan has been completed.
+This has developed draft visions and values that will be discussed with Councillors and the Sustainability Forum in February 2008. ommunity agreement with vision Manager Corporate Planning and Sustainability 4th Quarter Draft vision developed as part of the sustainability plan.
+Consultation to commence after adoption of the draft by Council. ncrease in staff f Council's vision Manager Corporate Planning and Sustainability 4th Quarter The response in the 2006 Climate Survey was 28% awareness of Councils vision.
 This increased to 41% in the 2007 survey.
-10 per cent increase in staff awareness of Council's vision and Sustainability 4th Quarter Ongoing consultation on the vision developed from the Sustainability Plan to follow.
-Total value of Council's property Director Corporate 4th Council's commercial portfolio is fully leased providing portfolio Quarter Not yet due market rental returns.
-25 per cent of council property portfolio Ongoing review of portfolio conducted in line with current S94 reviewed ordinator 4th Quarter and development of Town Centre S94 Plans.
-Number of policies and plans Sustainability reporting team has been established to consistent with the principles of assist in the identification and review of policies as Ecological Sustainable Director Strategy 4th appropriate.
-This action will also link to Council's general Development (ESD) Quarter Ongoing policy review process
+Ongoing consultation on the vision developed from the Sustainability Plan to follow.
+Director Corporate 4th Quarter Not yet due Council's commercial portfolio is fully leased providing market rental returns. f council property portfolio Commercial Services Co- ordinator 4th Quarter Ongoing review of portfolio conducted in line with current S94 and development of Town Centre S94 Plans.
+Director Strategy 4th Ongoing Sustainability reporting team has been established to assist in the identification and review of policies as appropriate.
+This action will also link to Council's general policy review process of council property portfolic Quarter of council property portfolio Commercial Services Coordinator 4th Quarter Director Strategy 4th Quarter Not yet due